AHolwell/HomeLINK/README.md

 #### SST Framework

-SST to handle IaC + deployment cleanly and quickly for a small serverless project.
+I used the SST framwork and tooling to handle IaC + deployment cleanly and quickly for a small serverless project.
 Local development mode is an amazing tool for debugging lambdas without too much friction.
 As well as hopefully eliminate the chance of being hit with an '_it works on my machine_' scenario by hosting it myself..

 #### NodeJs + Typescript

-I like static types, and SST is built around typescript, it was the most natural fit.
+I like static types, and SST is built around typescript.

 #### Zod